MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/post-upgrade-steps.md

       In this example, the `FriendlyName` is **S2D on hci-cluster1**.

-   1. Run the `Update-StoragePool` cmdlet to update the storage pool version.
+   1. Run the `Update-StoragePool` cmdlet to upgrade the storage pool version.

       ```PowerShell
        Update-StoragePool -FriendlyName "S2D on hci-cluster1"